 In 2012, Dong Thanh Commune People's Committee held a ceremony to receive the National Architectural and Artistic Relic Certificate for Dong Thanh family. |

-It is known that in the early 20th century, Mr. Huynh Chung and Mr. Huynh Dinh Khiem, wealthy landowners in the area, contributed 60 hectares of rice fields and mobilized money from the people in the area to rebuild the large communal house with ironwood pillars, including the main hall and guest house, which took from 1900 to 1914 to complete.
-According to the elders in the area, Dong Thanh communal house worships Dai Can Tu Vi Nuong Vuong (worshiping the four gods who protect seafarers) and worships Than Nong.
+It is known that in the early 20th century, Mr. Huynh Chung and Mr. Huynh Dinh Khiem were wealthy landowners in the area who contributed 60 hectares of rice fields and mobilized money from the people in the area to rebuild the large communal house with ironwood pillars, including the main hall and guest house, which took from 1900 to 1914 to complete.
+According to the elders in the area, Dong Thanh communal house worships Dai Can Tu Vi Nuong Vuong (worshiping the four gods who protect seafarers) and Than Nong.
 In addition, people also worship people with many merits in the village and commune. |

 By 1970, the local people and the communal house association at that time had come together to raise money and labor to restore the main hall.
-The restored structure still retains its original solemn appearance, clearly reflecting the appreciation of the cultural heritage of the local community; at the same time, demonstrating the spirit of overcoming difficulties and solidarity of the people in protecting and preserving traditional values in times of turmoil.
+The restored work still retained its original solemn appearance, clearly reflecting the appreciation of the cultural heritage of the local community; at the same time, demonstrating the spirit of overcoming difficulties and solidarity of the people in protecting and preserving traditional values in times of turmoil.

 In 2012, Dong Thanh Commune People's Committee held a ceremony to receive the National Architectural and Artistic Relic Certificate for Dong Thanh family. |

 Every year, on the 16th, 17th of March and 16th of November of the lunar calendar, Dong Thanh communal house organizes a communal worship ceremony.
-On these occasions, the atmosphere at the communal house becomes crowded and bustling, clearly demonstrating the spirit of community connection and the people's respect for the ancestors who have contributed to the discovery and protection of the land.
+On these occasions, the atmosphere at the communal house becomes crowded and bustling, clearly demonstrating the spirit of community connection and the people's respect for the ancestors who have contributed to the exploration and protection of the land.

-With its long history, unique architectural value and special role in the cultural and spiritual life of the community, Dong Thanh communal house is recognized as a valuable cultural heritage of the Southern region in particular and the Vietnamese people in general.
+With its long history, unique architectural value and special role in the cultural and spiritual life of the community, Dong Thanh communal house is recognized as a precious cultural heritage of the Southern region in particular and the Vietnamese people in general.

-Therefore, the restoration of the communal house and the promotion of the cultural heritage value need more attention from the authorities at all levels, the cultural sector, as well as the cooperation of local people.
+Therefore, the restoration of the communal house and the promotion of cultural heritage values need more attention from the authorities at all levels, the cultural sector, as well as the cooperation of local people.
 Because preserving Dong Thanh communal house is not only preserving an architectural work, but also preserving historical memories, preserving traditional cultural values, and the morality of "remembering the source of water when drinking" of our nation.

-With its architectural, artistic and historical-cultural values, in 2000, Dong Thanh communal house was ranked as an architectural and artistic relic by the People's Committee of Tien Giang province.
+With its architectural, artistic and historical cultural values, in 2000, Dong Thanh communal house was ranked as an architectural and artistic relic by the People's Committee of Tien Giang province.
 In 2009, Dong Thanh communal house was ranked as a national architectural and artistic relic by the Ministry of Culture, Sports and Tourism.

 LIGHTHOUSE